 2. UPDATE YOUR TREATIES.
 Canada should immediately commit to renegotiating the bilateral agreements and Tax Information Exchange Agreements (TIEAs) that facilitate tax haven use to avoid taxes.
 Those deals do not reflect the principles set down by the OECD and G20 to fight base erosion and profit shifting.
 Those TIEAs need to be updated to end double no taxation and set a floor on corporate tax payments including: clear requirements for companies to pay taxes where the activity takes place (economic substance), and to prevent the abuse of transfer pricing and interest charges.

 3. UPDATE YOUR LAWS.
 Government auditors, investigators and lawyers need stronger laws to crack down on corporations who are gaming the tax system.
-Parliamentarians should enact legislation that clearly requires corporations to prove “economic substance” when accessing tax breaks for subsidiaries in tax havens.
+Parliamentarians should enact Bill C-362 that requires corporations to prove “economic substance” of subsidiaries in tax havens for them to be counted as separate legal entities for tax purposes.
 A strong legal framework is needed to prevent and monitor transfer mis-pricing and cap interest payments to offshore subsidiaries.
 The law needs to hold facilitators of tax haven abuse and their firms accountable with stronger penalties.
 The government should also apply a 1 per cent withholding tax on Canadian assets held in tax havens.

 4. REDIRECT NEW RESOURCES.
 The current government has earmarked increased funding for CRA programs to fight tax dodging.
 So far the bulk of that appears to be going toward investigating wealthy individuals.
 It is estimated that more than 65 per cent of losses to tax havens are from corporate tax dodging.
 The Minister of Revenue should present Canadians with a clear action plan to investigate and prosecute corporate tax dodging that involves the use of tax havens including the financial advisers who facilitate these covert transactions.